hirobon1690/vl53l0x-esp-idf/README.md

 A [VL53L0X carrier](https://www.pololu.com/product/2490) can be purchased from Pololu's website.
 Before continuing, careful reading of the [product page](https://www.pololu.com/product/2490) as well as the VL53L0X datasheet is recommended.

-Make the following connections between the Arduino and the VL53L0X board:
+Make the following connections between the ESP32 and the VL53L0X board:

 #### 3.3V ESP32 boards

-    Arduino   VL53L0X board
+      ESP32   VL53L0X board
     -------   -------------
         3V3 - VIN
         GND - GND